 Figure 1 Paraneoplastic antibodies.
 A, B: Paraneoplastic antibodies in cerebrospinal fluid on July 20, 2020 (Fluorescent picture, monkey cerebellum); C, D: Paraneoplastic antibodies in blood on July 20, 2020 (Fluorescent picture, monkey cerebellum).

 Figure 2 Computed tomography findings on July 18, 2020.
-A-C: The bronchial lumen in the lower lobe of the right lung was unevenly narrowed, and irregular nodular shadow of about 4.6 cm × 3.6 cm was seen, and the superficial lobar sign was visible
+A-C: The bronchial lumen in the lower lobe of the right lung was unevenly narrowed, and irregular nodular shadow of about 4.6 cm × 3.6 cm was seen, and the superficial lobar sign was visible.

 Figure 3 Bronchial biopsy pathology report on July 30, 2020.
 A, B: The bronchial biopsy pathology report showed small cell lung cancer.